ADITYA300645/verico/README.md

-# verico
+An E-Com Mix of Social Media

-An E-Com Mix of Socaial Media
+Its and Idea to mix Ecom with social media to bring younger audience and improve sales

-Its and Idea to mix Ecom with social mediato bring more young audiance and improve sales
+    key features :-

-keyfeatures :-
+    Presents UI of Social media to advertise products.

-    Presents UI of Socail media to advertise products Animation and UI Models
+    Animation and UI Models
-    GPay integratin
+    GPay integrating

 -- project is still under development --